uschtrin-fisi/uschtrin_fisi/README.md

 To let roleplay happen successfully, we will be using a Discord server set up for the interaction during sessions of roleplaying.

-## Tools and languages I use more or less frequent;
+## Tools and languages I use more or less frequent

 -> Javascript